CleasbyCode/pdvzip/README.md

 \**If the PNG-ZIP is over **5MB** (when using the **--imgur** option) I would **not recommend** posting the
 image to the **Imgur Community Page**, as the thumbnail preview fails and shows as a broken icon image.
 (Clicking the "broken" preview image will still take you to the correctly displayed full image).*

+***When saving PNG-ZIP images from Twitter, always click the image first to fully expand it, before saving.***

 Compile and run the program under Windows or **Linux**.